siberianfox/g2wiki/Digital-IO-(GPIO).md

 ##Digital Inputs
 ### Reading Digital Inputs
-The current state of an input can be read using JSON objects. `{inN:n}` will return 0 if inactive, 1 if active (tripped), and `null` if the input is disabled or not present.
+The current state of an input can be read using JSON objects. `{inN:n}` will return 0 if inactive, 1 if active (tripped), and `null` if the input is disabled or not present (large numbers may return status code 100).
 Note that the 0/1 return states are corrected for input sense.
 1 is active.
 Digital inputs are read-only.
 <pre>
 {in1:n}  Read digital input 1, Returns 0, 1, or null
 {in2:n}